|

 together at the top, or simply a line of canes connected

 together with mesh netting.
-Finally, don't forget that runner
+Finally, don't forget that French

 beans can be be grown up an existing fence which has been

 weeding, possibly some feeding.
-All three can be accomplished by
+All three can be greatly helped by

 help retain moisture, keep the weeds down and gently feed the